-Imogen is Administrative Secretary of the Royal Historical Society from May 2019.
+Imogen is Administrative Secretary of the Royal Historical Society which she joined in May 2019.
 She manages all administration and enquiries with regard to applications for membership of the Society, requests for funding awards, and entries for all publications prizes and awards.
-She is secretary to the Membership and Research Support Committees, and to the Society’s New Historical Perspectives publication series.

 Phone: +44(0) 20 7387 7532